Some of UBC’s housing programs for faculty & staff are considered income due to the economic benefit provided by UBC through these programs.

-UBC has determined that taxable benefits arise on housing assistance programs, including:
+UBC has determined that taxable benefits arise on the following housing assistance programs:

 - Restricted Faculty Second Mortgage Loan